The Catholic Community of Vermont

 Statistical Overview of the Diocese

-The Roman Catholic Diocese of Burlington serves a population of 118,000 Catholics.
-There are 42 active priests, 49 permanent deacons and 40 religious ministering in 73 parishes and 20 missions.
-The Diocese includes 14 Catholic schools (including St. Therese Digital Academy) and a catechetical system with an estimated 4,700 students.
-Through Vermont Catholic Charities Inc.’s social services and homes for the aged, the Diocese of Burlington assisted more than 10,000 Vermonters last year.
+The Roman Catholic Diocese of Burlington serves 118,000 Catholics.
+There are 64 active priests, 49 permanent deacons and 40 religious ministering in 72 parishes.
+The diocese includes 14 Catholic schools (including St. Therese Digital Academy) and a catechetical system with an estimated 2,500 students.
+Through Vermont Catholic Charities’ social services and homes for the aged, the Diocese of Burlington assisted more than 3,000 Vermonters last year.
 A complete statistical overview of the Diocese can be found in the Kenedy Directory.